Tasswon/Cryptography/README.md

 # Cryptography Projects

 ## Description
-The following repositiory is are light programs demonstrating various cryptographic ciphers and functions.
+The following repositiory contains light programs demonstrating various cryptographic ciphers and functions.

 ### Substitution
 A program demonstrating the classic substitution cipher corresponding to a keyspace of 26 english alphabet characters, a space, a comma, and a period.
 The key itself is a random permutation, and the program shows both encryption and decryption.